MIC-DKFZ/nnUNet/nnunet/dataset_conversion/readme.md

+# Dataset conversion instructions

+## How to use decathlon datasets

+First make sure you have all the proper paths set in `paths.py`: base, preprocessing_output_dir and network_training_output_dir.
+Then copy the downloaded dataset into `base/nnUNet_raw`.
+For Task04_Hippocampus, for example, this should look like this:
+`base/nnUNet_raw/Task04_Hippocampus`.
+Hereby, Task04_Hippocampus has three subfolders
+(`imagesTr`, `labelsTr`, `imagesTs`) and a `dataset.json` file.

+You can run the preprocessing and experiment planning for this stask by executing

+`python experiment_planning/plan_and_preprocess_task.py -t Task04_Hippocampus -p 8`

+For historical reasons nnU-Net does not like 4D niftis, so the first preprocessing step done by nnU-Net will be splitting the 4D niftis into a series of 3D niftis.
+They will be stored in `base/nnUNet_raw_splitted` when you run the preprocessing.
+You can skip the FSL dependency by doing the splitting manually. nnU-Net will detect that splitted data is available and not attempt to re-run it.
+Instructions of how to do this are provided below.

+## How to convert non-Decathlon datasets for nnU-Net
 In this file we provide a description on how you need to convert your dataset to make it compatible with nnU-Net.

 For the purpose of this